rickbarrette/redmine_qbo/README.md

 To enable automatic Time Activity entries for an Issue, you simply need to assign a Customer to an Issue via the dropdowns in the issue creation/update form.

 **Note:** After the initial synchronization, this plugin will receive push notifications via Intuit's webhook service.

-## TODO

-*   Add hooks to intergrate other plugins, i.e. customer vehicles for example
-*   MORE Stuff as I make it up...

 ## License